Ada Developers Academy

-Ada Developers Academy (Ada) is a year-long intensive school in software development for women and gender expansive people with no previous professional experience in computer programming.
-The program is tuition-free, and students can apply for a micro loan to meet living expenses during the year.
-Additional supports available to students include laptops loans, childcare subsidies, free mental health therapy, and 1:1 mentors and tutors.
+Ada Developers Academy (Ada) is a tuition free training program in software development for women and gender expansive people with no previous professional experience in computer programming.
+Additional support available to students include laptops loans, childcare subsidies, free mental health therapy, and 1:1 mentors and tutors.

 Overview

-The program is divided into six months of classroom instruction and a five-month paid internship with a Seattle tech company.
+The academy offers 3 main programs: Ada Build, Ada Build Live and Ada Core.
+Ada Build is a self-guided curriculum that introduces beginners to Python and coding fundamentals through tutorials and video lessons.
+Ada Build Live is a 6-week virtual series led by staff who review the Ada Build curriculum with students to build comfort with Python and coding fundamentals.
+This series takes place in the winter, spring, and summer.
+Ada Core is an 11-month program teaching full-stack web development.
+This program is targeted towards intermediate students who understand foundation programming concepts.
+Students are in the Ada classroom for six core hours a day, five days a week for six months, followed by a five-month paid internship.
 The first six months in the classroom focuses on Python, Flask, JavaScript, React, HTML and CSS, and computer science fundamentals.
 The last five months is an internship placement.
 Interns are placed at sponsor companies including Amazon, Concur, Microsoft, Nordstrom, Redfin, Tableau/Salesforce, Zillow, etc. for practical, applied learning experiences.
 97% of Ada students graduate from the program, and 94% land full time roles as software developers within 180 days of graduating.
 The most recent graduating cohort reported an average starting salary of $125,000.

-Cohorts

-Ada begins new cohorts every 6 months (March & September), with in-person campuses in Seattle and Atlanta, a digital campus available nationwide, and a Washington, D.C. campus launching in 2024.